Skip to main content

 The C18 default is the second.
 C18 is the most-used reversed phase column on earth.
 It’s also the wrong choice more often than people admit.
 If your analyte is highly hydrophobic (logP above 4 or so), C18 will hold it too long and you’ll be running 80% acetonitrile just to elute.
 If your analyte is polar (logP below 1), C18 won’t hold it at all and you’ll see no retention.
 If your analyte has strong aromatic character, a phenyl-hexyl column will give you selectivity C18 can’t.
 If your analyte is genuinely hydrophilic, you should be looking at HILIC.
 The analyte tells you which column to use.
 You don’t pick a column and hope the analyte cooperates.
 I covered the HILIC case in detail in my Acetyl Hexapeptide-8 piece, which is a clean example of what happens when you let the logP make the column decision instead of defaulting to C18.

 The scouting gradient gets skipped because it feels redundant.
 It isn’t.
 A 5% to 95% organic gradient over 40 to 60 minutes tells you whether you need isocratic or gradient elution (if your peaks span less than a quarter of the gradient time, isocratic is viable), where the impurities elute relative to the analyte, whether the matrix has interferences you didn’t know about, and whether the column is right.
 That’s four decisions resolved in one run.
-On the crisaborole project, the scouting gradient was fine.
+On that IVPT project, the scouting gradient was fine.
 The problem was downstream of chromatography entirely.
-But on a natural health product project at Canadian Analytical Laboratories, the scouting gradient showed a matrix interference sitting directly under the analyte peak at the pH the method was written for.
+But on a natural health product project, the scouting gradient showed a matrix interference sitting directly under the analyte peak at the pH the method was written for.
 We shifted pH by 1.2 units and the interference moved cleanly.
 Forty minutes of scouting saved what would have been weeks of troubleshooting in validation.

 I should have asked one question I didn’t ask: what does the analyte do in the matrix during the time between sample collection and injection?

-Stability is not a validation parameter you check after the method is built.
-It’s a development question you answer before you write the protocol.
+Stability is a development question, and the place to answer it is before you write the protocol.
 A two-hour bench-stability check on a fresh receptor-fluid sample would have caught the degradation in week one instead of week six.

 Validation is where you prove problems aren’t there.
 If validation is finding them instead, the development phase was too short.